qrvey/partner-portal/docs/ui-docs/basics/applications.md

 ## Components
 At a high level, Qrvey offers the following functionality:

 * Data Collection - Qrvey has a series of different Web Forms for collecting new information.
-Currently generic forms, surveys, quizzes, and checklists are available.
+Currently generic forms, surveys, and quizzes are available.

 * Data Connections - Qrvey connects to existing databases and repositories, including ElasticSearch, SQL-based systems and simple CSV uploads.